Division of Maternal-Fetal Medicine

 Education

-Medical students and residents complete rotations with the division to gain an understanding of the competencies required in the various obstetrical, medical and surgical complications of pregnancy.
+Medical students and residents complete rotations with the division to gain an understanding of the competencies required in the various obstetrical, medical, and surgical complications of pregnancy.
 The Division of MFM also offers an outstanding fellowship program for one fellow each year.
-The fellowship incorporates research, education and clinical activities to prepare graduates for successful academic careers.
-Each fellow has a high-risk continuity clinic throughout their three years and rotates during their 12 months of clinical work on the inpatient clinical service and in Diagnostic Ultrasound and Clinical Genetics.
+The fellowship incorporates research, education, clinical, and advocacy activities to prepare graduates for successful academic careers.
+Each fellow has a high-risk continuity clinic throughout their three years and rotates on the inpatient clinical service, in divisions/diagnostic-ultrasound/index, and in Clinical Genetics .

 Research